hyperledger-cacti/cacti/BUILD.md

 * Test the REST API directly with tools like cURL or Postman
 * Develop your own applications against it with the `Cactus API Client(s)`
 * Create and test your own plugins

-#### Random Windows specific issues not covered here

-We recommend that you use WSL2 or any Linux VM (or bare metal).
-We test most frequently on Ubuntu 20.04 LTS

 ## Build Script Decision Tree